AlisAquilae/Academia/content/Notes/Literature Notes/River Flow and Morphology/Reader RFM-Chapter 7-Structure of a turbulent boundary layer.md

 The general, scale-independent aspects of boundary layers can be analysed using the aforementioned dimensionless parameters.

 In the turbulent part of the boundary layer, the flow is completely specified by $u, y, \rho, \nu, \delta$ and $u_\tau$.
 With those 6 variables and 3 independent dimensions, dimensional analysis yields a functional relation between 3 dimensionless groups.
-These groups are conveniantly taken as:
+These groups are conveniently taken as:

 $$
 u^+ = f(y^+, \eta)